Gold512/ahk-utils/README.md

 Useful utilities for autohotkey
 Most of the functions have inline documentation

+The scripts are provided as is and will probably not be updated

 ## controller.ahk

 read window screen and send inputs in the background